-Thymoma and thymic carcinoma are diseases in which malignant (cancer) cells form on the outside surface of the thymus.
+Thymoma and thymic carcinoma are thymus cancer.
+They form on the outside surface of the thymus.
 The thymus, a small organ that lies in the upper chest under the breastbone, is part of the lymphatic system.
-It makes white blood cells, called lymphocytes, that protect the body against infections.
+It makes white blood cells, called lymphocytes.
+These cells protect the body against infection.

-People with thymoma often have autoimmune diseases as well.
+People with thymus cancer often have autoimmune diseases as well.
 These diseases cause the immune system to attack healthy tissue and organs.
 They include: